zacanger/zacanger.github.io/blog/src/vows.md

 the dharma gates are numberless; I vow to learn them all.

-the way of awakening is unsurpassable; for the sake of all beings, i vow to accomplish it.
+the way of awakening is unsurpassable; for the benefit of all beings, i vow to accomplish it.